 Sea Sick in Paradise, curated by Amy Yao, has been featured in a series of articles on KCET Artbound as part of UCLA’s Laboratory for Environmental Narrative Strategies (LENS).
 The articles use some of the themes in Sea Sick in Paradise to explore surf culture’s evolution and its connection to the issues of climate change and gentrification.
 The articles can be found here and here.

 Hurts To Laugh was included in the LA Weekly as one of the “5 Free Art Shows to See in LA This Week”.
 The complete article can be found here.
-Hurts To Laugh is on view at VSF through August 19th.
+Hurts To Laugh is on view through August 19, 2017.

 Sea Sick in Paradise, an exhibition curated by Amy Yao, was featured by Jordan Reife in the LA Weekly.
 In the article, Yao discusses her interest in offering a broader view of surf culture, and speaks to some of the challenges facing this community.
 “You can think about this in terms of gentrification.
 It’s an issue we deal with in Los Angeles.
 Most coastal communities have gentrified in an intense way.”
 Read the complete article here.